Benefits of Living Off Campus

 Living off campus usually means you’ll have more space, more privacy and more independence.
 Most off-campus housing will have a full kitchen, a real living room, your own bedroom, storage, and most importantly, your own bathroom.

-(See our post “Adulting 101 – Renting for the First Time in Vancouver”)
+RECOMMENDED: “Adulting 101 – Renting for the First Time in Vancouver”)

 Year ’round Living